anoop-manakkalath/kollavarsham-java/README.md

 The JAVA API port for Kollavarsham (http://kollavarsham.org)

 ## Getting Started
-Download the sources and build using ant in the project root directory.
+Download the sources and build using maven in the project root directory.

 To build the project:
 ```